-WIOA Youth Program Elements and WorkInTexas.com (WIT)
+WIOA Youth Program Elements in WorkInTexas.com (WIT)

 Youth Program Element #1 - Tutoring, study skills training, instruction, and dropout prevention

 Program Element Description:

 Tutoring, study skills training, instruction, and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized postsecondary credential.
 Tutoring, study skills training, and instruction that lead to a high school diploma focus on providing academic support, helping a youth identify areas of academic concern, assisting with overcoming learning obstacles, and providing tools and resources to develop learning strategies.
 Tutoring, study skills training, and instruction can be provided one-on-one, in a group setting, and through resources and workshops.